Scott DeRue

 Scott DeRue (born June 26, 1977) is a business professor, academic leader, investor, board member, and adventurer.
 From 2016 until 2022 he was the Edward J. Frey Dean of the Ross School of Business at the University of Michigan.
-He is also a partner in Chibor Angels, LLC and Rabun Group, LLC.
+Since 2024 DeRue has been CEO of the World Triathlon Corporation a sports events company that stages Ironman triathlon branded races.

 Early life

 Scott DeRue was born June 26, 1977, in Milledgeville, Georgia.
 He graduated from the University of North Carolina at Chapel Hill, where he earned a bachelor of science with honors in business administration.
 He also earned a PhD in management and organizational behavior from the Eli Broad College of Business at Michigan State University.